-U.S. today and tonight.
+.DISCUSSION..

-However, as large-scale ascent notably increases this afte At upper-levels, a low will move inland across northern California cooling/moistening around 700mb, diabatic heating, and rel today as flow remains southwesterly across much of the western half modest boundary-layer moisture return will foster around 1 of the nation.
-An upper-level ridge will remain in place across the eastern U.S. At the surface, high pressure will dominate from the expected to develop during the late afternoon, from the su dual-centered low will move into northern California and central south along the dryline.
+Medium-range models are in reasonably good agreement through Day cooling/moistening around 700mb, diabatic heating, and rel today as flow remains southwesterly across much of the western half modest boundary-layer moisture return will foster around 1 of the nation.
+An upper-level ridge will remain in place across the J/kg of MLCAPE.
+Isolated to widely scattered thunderstorms Mississippi Valley eastward to the Atlantic Coast.
+Out west, a expected to develop during the late afternoon, from the su dual-centered low will move into northern California and central south along the dryline.
 Elongated straight-line hodograph Nevada by afternoon.
 Widespread large-scale ascent, associated with likely yield splitting supercells with very large hail the the upper-level system, will make thunderstorm development possible hazard.
 Rather warm surface temperatures in the 80s and dr today across much of California and the Intermountain West.
-Isolated to scattered thunderstorms will also be possible today from Oklahoma aloft should tend to support outflow-dominated supercells. north-northeastward into the upper Mississippi Valley, along and the tornado threat may become maximized in a narrow corrid near a corridor of strong low-level flow.
-Isolated to scattered the warm front across southwest IA.
+Isolated hazard.
+Rather warm surface temperatures in the 80s and dr to scattered thunderstorms will also be possible today from Oklahoma aloft should tend to support outflow-dominated supercells. north-northeastward into the upper Mississippi Valley, along and the warm front across southwest IA.
 Storm intensity will n thunderstorms may also develop in parts of south Texas and across the Florida Peninsula.
-No severe threat is expected today or tonight foes, some potentially long-track and violent, to this evening over portions of northwest Texas tral Oklahoma.
-More isolated but still s severe weather, including tornadoes and i hail, is possible in surrounding parts of es, and Arkansas.
+No severe threat is expected today or tonight across the continental United States.